 DOC area for red and white wines in the Italian region Sicily

-, He was newly created in 2011.
-The area comprises in its entirety the municipality of Siracusa in the province of Siracusa.
+, It was only newly created in 2011.
+The zone encompasses the entire municipality of Siracusa in the province of the same name, Siracusa.
 If the grapes come from classified vineyards, can Vigna

-followed by the name of the label on the bottle label.
+followed by the location name on the bottle label.

 is out Nero d'Avola

-must contain at least 85% of the respective variety, the remaining 15% may be other approved varieties.
+must contain at least 85% of the respective variety, the remaining 15% can be other approved varieties.
 These are Moscato, Moscato Spumante, Nero d'Avola, Passito

 (Moscato Bianco) and Syrah

 , which was then transferred to the new DOC area Siracusa.
-One of the oldest in Sicily, it is the descendant of the legendary "Pollio di Siracusa" (after a legendary ruler of Syracuse) and of Pliny
+The wine, which is one of the oldest in Sicily, is the descendant of the legendary "Pollio di Siracusa" (after a legendary ruler of Syracuse) and of Pliny

 designated.
-The German Hohenstaufen Emperor Frederick II (1194-1250) residing in Sicily regularly served him to his guests.
-As late as the first half of the twentieth century, he was as well known and loved as he was Marsala
+The German Staufer Emperor Frederick II (1194-1250), residing in Sicily, regularly served him to his guests.
+In the first half of the 20th century it was as well known and popular as the Marsala

-and the wines of the island belonging to Sicily Pantelleria
+and the wines from the island belonging to Sicily Pantelleria

-, On the market are still bottles to get, which are over 150 years old and in excellent and edible condition.
-The wine is only produced by a few producers and was reborn by the founding of a producer consortium in 2008.
+, Bottles that are over 150 years old and in excellent and edible condition are still available on the market today.
+The wine is only produced by a few producers and was reborn in 2008 when a producer consortium was founded.